Jicxer/sysadmin-minecraft2/README.md

 This docker image uses docker compose and is compatible with various server types.
 The documentation is provided [here](https://docker-minecraft-server.readthedocs.io/en/latest/)

+### Ansible

+Ansible allows for infastructure as code.
+It is used for provisioning and configuraiton.
+The configuration will be mostly accomplished by YAML using the ansible playbook.

+#### Ansible Playbook and YAML
+Ansible Playbook will contain a list of instrutions for configuration written in YAML.
+The purpose of the playbook for the project is to install:
+- Docker
+- Minecraft Server Docker Image
+- Docker dependencies
+- Enabling Minecraft server on System Start up

 ### Amazon Web Services
 The user will need to set-up their AWS credentials for Terraform functionality.